LinaVarbanova/AI_playbook_Newstracker/BUILD_GUIDE.md

 The result is a ~750 KB HTML file you can attach to a LinkedIn post, e-mail to a colleague, or host on any static server.
 No backend, no API keys baked in (I checked with `grep -i "sk-ant" export/dispatch.html` — clean).

 ---

-## What I learned

-**The classifier matters more than the collectors.** My collectors took an afternoon.
-My classifier rubric took a week of tuning.
-Importance is subjective — what's "major" depends on what you care about.
-Spend time on the prompt.

-**Source weight beats source quantity.** I'd rather have 8 well-curated sources than 80 noisy ones.
-Adding TechCrunch's full feed costs me nothing in API spend but a lot in noise.
-Curate aggressively.

-**SQLite is more than enough.** For 1,000 items/week and one user, SQLite is faster, simpler, and more reliable than anything else.
-The whole DB after a month is 12 MB.

-**Don't fight LinkedIn or X.** Their anti-scraping measures changed three times in the last two years.
-Bluesky has the same researchers and a real public API.
-Move on.

-**Refresh cadence is a personal call.** I do 3 hours.
-Some friends do 1 hour.
-The cost difference is negligible (most refreshes find <30 new items).
-The signal-to-noise difference is real — refreshing too often gives you the dopamine of news but breaks your concentration.
-Find your rhythm.

----

-If you want to build this yourself, I'm happy to share the full repo.
-Drop me a message on LinkedIn.

 If you found this useful, consider subscribing to **The AI Value Playbook** — a weekly newsletter where I write about shipping AI that actually creates business value, with practical builds like this one.